Shenn299/HEIGVD-amtBootcampApp/README.md

 We can't do PUT requests for replacing all the desired resource.

-If GET, PATCH or DELETE methods are treated without error, they returned status 200 OK, and POST returns 201 CREATED.
+If PATCH or DELETE methods are treated without error, they returned status 200 OK, POST returns 201 CREATED and GET return FOUND.

 #### Headers
 | Verb   | Header                         |